 Researching your lighting options

 Lighting control in the home serves several purposes.
+Planning for a smart home will allow you to integrate most commonly used facilities integrataed together.
 First, walk through your house today and make notes, thinking about the rooms in which you would like to have lighting control.
 What kinds of scenes would you like to have programmed into your keypads?

 A lighting system works very closely with security by flashing lighting in the even of a break-in or turning lights on and off randomly while you’re away, to give your house a “lived in” look.
 Such features are built into many home security systems, adding between $150 and $200 to the total cost.
 A more sophisticated lighting system can set a mood, enhance a movie-watching experience, highlight artwork or architectural detail and create ambiance.
 If you’ve got room in your budget, hire a lighting designer who can help you plan the perfect lighting levels for every room.
 The International Association of Lighting Designers (www.iald.org) can help you locate a professional in your area.

 A hard-wired lighting system, which requires its own network of dedicated low-voltage cabling, starts at approximately $5,000 and must be installed before the walls are closed on new construction.

 Certain areas are lived in more than others.
 You probably haven’t gone down to the basement in a week.
 Your son’s bedroom most likely hasn’t been used since he left for college.
 And no one’s in the living room after bedtime.
 A zoned heating and cooling system divides your home into different sections, allowing you to target your energy dollars only where they’re needed.

 Tradition single-zone systems consist of one HVAC unit and one centrally located thermostat that serves the entire house.
 A multi-zone system still uses a single HVAC unit, but it also includes a communicating thermostat for each zone and a network of motorized dampers that direct the optimal amount of warm or cool air to the appropriate zone when necessary.